CAREER

 Independent journalist, 2012 to present.
 I have covered:

-criminal justice, politics, culture and breaking news for The New York Times
+breaking news for The New York Times

-domestic abuse, mental health and gender for Good Housekeeping
+domestic abuse, mental health, and gender for Good Housekeeping

-health and social science for Medium’s Elemental
+health and social science for Elemental

-gender-based inequality and autism education for Drake University
+gender-based inequality and autism for Drake University

-physical and emotional health for Diabetic Living
+physical and emotional health for Diabetic Living and others

-philanthropy, medicine, health and finance for Dartmouth University
+philanthropy, medicine, and health for Dartmouth University

-medical research and upstart financing for Silicon Valley Bank
+medical research and upstart financing for Collabry

-racial justice and sustainable living for The Property Brothers’ Reveal
+racial justice and sustainable living for Reveal

-climate change and soil health for Better Homes & Gardens
+climate change and soil health for Better Homes & Gardens and Martha Stewart Living

-Senior editor, Meredith Corporation, 2004-2012: Managed custom publications covering family relationships, health, fitness, finances and home ownership.
+Senior editor, Meredith Corporation, 2004-2012: Managed custom publications covering family relationships, health, fitness, finances, and home ownership

 Also: